yoronneko/qzsl6tool/test/readme.md

 Pocket SDR HAS message read (pksdr2has.py -t 2) 20220930-115617has.psdr: Notice: please use "pksdrread.py -e | gale6read.py (-e option is needed)", instead of "pksdr2has.py" that will be removed.
 OMP: Info #276: omp_set_nested routine deprecated, please use omp_set_max_active_levels instead.
 Passed.
-  20230305-063900has.psdr: Notice: please use "pksdrread.py -e | gale6read.py (-e option is needed)", instead of "pksdr2has.py" that will be removed.
-OMP: Info #276: omp_set_nested routine deprecated, please use omp_set_max_active_levels instead.
-Passed.